The first time I got involved with Docker was three and a half years ago while I was still an undergraduate student.

-By that time the only thing that used to matter to me in regards to Docker was the fact that I was able to run “a minimalistic VM” (which is almost an absurd way of referring to Docker or Linux containers in general).
+By that time, the only thing that used to matter to me in regards to Docker was the fact that I was able to run “a minimalistic VM” (which is almost an absurd way of referring to Docker or Linux containers in general).

-Some years later (and having dealt with Docker in production a lot) the most interesting piece for me (and others) became the image - this immutable thing that carries all of your dependencies.
-Just create a little recipe specifying the steps to reach the final desired state and ship that packed filesystem. “
+Some years later (having dealt with Docker in production a lot), the most interesting piece for me (and others it seems) became the container image - this immutable thing that carries all of your dependencies - create a little recipe specifying the steps to reach the final desired state and ship that packed filesystem.
+A “Tarball++”.

-For almost every Go project I tend to always structure my Golang application in the same way:
+For almost every Go project, I tend to always structure my Golang application in the same way:

-This way I have to make minimal changes to this
+This way, I have to make minimal changes to this

 Dockerfile and the